t1mm1/nothing/README.md

 # Nothing Theme

+<h3 style="font-weight: bold; color: red;">This pet project still in dev.</h3>

-Custom Drupal 11 theme based on Tailwind CSS Starter Kit 5.0.0-alpha4.
+Custom Drupal 11 theme based on Tailwind CSS Starter Kit 5.0.0-alpha4 and can be used as basic theme for tailwind based themes.

 ## Requirements